Estate Planning & Administration

 Consult with our knowledgeable Sarasota attorneys now

-For help with a variety of legal matters related to estate planning and probate law, contact the offices of Walters Levine & Lozano today.
+For help with a variety of legal matters related to estate planning and probate law, contact the offices of Walters Levine Lozano and DeGrave today.
 They have offices in Sarasota, Tampa, and Chicago.